-And now Texas A&M at Qatar has been awarded the prestigious ISO 9001:2008 Management Systems certification by Lloyd’s Register Quality Assurance, meaning that the quality of the branch campus’ processes and standards are on par with international management systems.
+Texas A&M at Qatar has been successfully certified with the prestigious ISO 9001:2015 International Standard by the British Standards Institution (BSI Group), meaning that the quality of the branch campus’ processes and standards are on par with international management systems.
 In formalizing and maintaining its quality assurance methods, partners of Texas A&M at Qatar can be assured that services and research quality remain at its best and that transactions are done efficiently.
-Texas A&M at Qatar’s achievement of the ISO 9001:2008 certification strengthens its vision and promise to provide sustained research and service of high quality for the benefit of Qatar and is a testament to its goal of research integration through building innovation and developing human capital in Qatar.
+Texas A&M at Qatar’s achievement of the ISO 9001:2015 certification strengthens its vision and promise to provide sustained research and service of high quality for the benefit of Qatar and is a testament to its goal of research integration through building innovation and developing human capital in Qatar.
 This certification is an official, public recognition of world-class quality of processes and standards, indicating that they are equal to or exceeding the best international management systems in the world.

 The central facilities, which include a central electronics shop, central materials facility and central machines shop, support the research activities within Texas A&M at Qatar, as well as provide technical services to industry, government and academic partners.
 Texas A&M at Qatar facilities provide materials and services including printed circuit board prototyping, electronic solutions, material characterization and machining.